sBwatts/hugo-website/content/papers/truleo-baseline-perceptions-2024/index.md

 date: 2024-10-19
 tags: ["policing","naloxone","AI", "perceptions"]
 author: ["Seth Watts", "Michael D. White", "Aili Malm"]
-description: "This paper examines baseline perceptions of Truleo, an AI-driven BWC analytics platform, among police officers in two agencies in Arizona.
+summary: "This paper examines baseline perceptions of Truleo, an AI-driven BWC analytics platform, among police officers in two agencies in Arizona.
 Published in Policing: A Journal of Policy and Practice, 2024."
 ---

 ---